NarsilDev/digital-ocean-articles/kubernetes-security.md

 Fortunately, setting up `kubectl` remote access couldn't be easier.
 Assuming the local client machine (named **manager** for convenience) already have `kubectl` installed, the only thing you need is transferring the `~/.kube/config` from your Master node.

-1. If your session in the Master node is still active go directly to step 2, if not establish a SSH connection again using the :
+1. If your session in the Master node is still active go directly to step 2, if not, establish a SSH connection again using the same command as before:

     ```command
-[environment second]
+[environment local]
 ssh ubuntu@<^>master_ip<^>
     ```